Red light runners make intersections more dangerous

 DAVENPORT, Iowa (KWQC) - A fatal crash at the bottom of the I-74 off-ramp at Grant Street Monday happened because someone ran a red light, Bettendorf Police say.

-The stretch of road is a labyrinth of multiple intersections, lanes and lights.
+The short stretch of road is a labyrinth of multiple intersections, lanes and lights.

 TV6 Investigates recorded traffic for 30 minutes Wednesday and caught eight vehicles that flagrantly ran red lights at the corner of the fatal crash.